 Assessment and certificates

-A two-day, seminar-style workshop.
+A one-day interactive workshop.
 Written exercises in class.
-Q&As with the tutor throughout.
+Q&As with the tutor throughout..

 Eligibility